umr-ds/resilient-edge-computing/readme.md

 dispatch ="10s"
 ```

-where you need to rplace all instances of `<...>` with some appropriate value.
+where you need to replace all instances of `<...>` with some appropriate value.

 - `node_id`: name of the node, can be the same as the name of the `REC` that will be running, but does not have to be.
    Something like `dtn://rec_1/` will work fine, just make sure no two instances of `dtnd` are running with the same `node_id`.